Cappua/cappua-be/README.md

 ### The Cappua App

 > One part crowdsourced songwriting, one part rap battle, Cappua is a monthly hip hop music competition app in which users compete to get their verse included in the given month's featured track.
-Users upload their verse for a month's track and vote on their favorite uploaded verses as they vie for their place in the Cappua Hall of Fame.
+Users upload their verse for a month's track and vote on their favorite uploaded verses as they vie for their place on Olympus, the Cappua Hall of Fame.

 ### The Cappua BE Repo